abundantRuby/STOCKBOT/README.md

 Hey There 👋

-STOCKBOT is a comprehensive tool developed in python featuring three primary components: Buy Signals, Sell Signals, and the Individual Stock Screener.
+STOCKBOT is a comprehensive tool developed in python that features three primary components: Buy Signals, Sell Signals, and the Individual Stock Screener.

 This repository contains in-depth documentation about STOCKBOT, providing insights into each of the main programs.
 Additionally, you'll find SP500 backtesting results derived from over 44,400 data points since 2019.